FoundryGroup/Mattermark/README.md

 ## Recommended Key Storage

 It is recommended that you store your API key in either a config file or as a system variable, and only read it when you need to create a new mattermark object.
-An example would be to create a new entry in your projects config.yml file, making sure this file stays untracked by version control:
+An example would be to create a new entry in your projects config.yml file, making sure this file stays untracked by version control.

 ```YAML
 MM_API_KEY: <Your API Key>

 ```

-Then you can use the PyYAML package to get the key any time you want to use it:
+Then you can use the PyYAML package to get the key any time you want to use it.

 ```python
 config_file = open(".config.yml")